GoogleCloudPlatform/cloud-code-vscode/README.md

 ## Use Google Cloud buildpacks

-With Cloud Code you can focus on building your application, not containerizing it by using Google Cloud buildpacks.
-Easily deploy your code directly to GKE or Cloud Run without worrying about a Dockerfile.
+With Cloud Code and its built-in support for Google Cloud Buildpacks, you can focus on building your application, not containerizing it.
+Easily deploy your code directly to Kubernetes or Cloud Run without worrying about a Dockerfile.

 ## Key Features